Welcome to the new KidsHealth website! See what is new.

 Mental fatigue or reduced brain energy is one of the most common complaints after a brain injury.
 If your child has a medical condition that affects the brain, they can also experience mental fatigue.

-Information about the use of flecainide for irregular heart beats (arrhythmias).
+Information about the use of flecainide for an irregular heart beat (arrhythmia).

 • Bullying